Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (d) the projected duration of the stoppage.

-(3) A road permit holder referred to in subsection (1) must notify the commission when the road permit holder resumes using the oil and gas road.
+(3) A road permit holder referred to in subsection (1) must notify the regulator when the road permit holder resumes using the energy resource road.

 Part 4 — Streams and Stream Crossings